666 Majors Creek Rd, Jembaicumbene

 A sprawling lawn, mature shade trees and an old tennis court provide a glimpse of what life would have been like in early Victorian times.
-It’s not hard to imagine horse-drawn carts approaching the stone steps along the now waist-high box hedges that line the looped carriageway that these days act as a maze for the daughters of owners James and Belinda Royds.
+It’s not hard to imagine horse-drawn carts approaching the stone steps along the now waist-high box hedges that line the looped carriageway that these days acts as a maze for the daughters of the owners James and Belinda Royds.

 Last opened to the public two years ago, the garden was first established by Anne Badgery, wife of William Henry Roberts, in the 1840s.
 Their daughter married Thomas Molyneux Royds, who bred racehorses on the property.

 The property and gardens have been under the custodianship of the Royds family for five generations.
 James and Belinda say maintaining such an historic garden is a responsibility they don’t take lightly.

 One of the first gardens to be mapped and surveyed by the Australian Garden History Society, it has been recognised for its heritage significance and has been listed on the Register of the National Estate.